koheing/firefighter/README.md

 ## imporant

 - **[gRPC Listen](https://cloud.google.com/firestore/docs/reference/rpc/google.firestore.v1#google.firestore.v1.ListenRequest) (called onSnapshot function in official firestore library) is not supported**
-- It is not recommended to have a firestore instance globally as the Firestore objects in this library do not automatically update the JWT token.
+- It is not recommended to have a firestore instance globally as the Firestore objects in this library do not automatically update the JWT.

 # usage